amyDing629/CSC207-Project/phase2/DesignPattern.md

     presenter's method to show users the information(Message) from the backend system(Model).
     - Also, controller and presenter interfaces are implemented for better decoupling.

+## Strategy Design Pattern
+ 1. Classes Involved
+    - data
+      - interface: `DataAccess.java`
+      - classes: `UserDataAccess.java` `TradeDataAccess.java` `InvDataAccess.java`
+      `ApprovalItemDataAccess` `ApprovalUserDataAccess`
+      - decouple: use case classes and data access classes, such as userManager and userDataAccess
+    - Inventory
+      - interface: `iItemController.java` `iItemPresenter.java` `iMarketPresenter.java` `MarketInputPanelStrategy.java`
+      - classes:
+        - `iItemController.java` is implemented by all controllers in inventory except market
+        - `iItemPresener.java` is implemented by all presenters in inventory
+        - `iMarketPresenter.java` is implemented by `marketPresenter.java`
+        -  `MarketInputPanelStrategy.java` is implemented by `RegularStrategy.java` and `VisitorStrategy.java`.
+      - decouple:
+        - builders and controllers
+        - controllers and presenters
+    - Builders
+      - interface: `BorderGUIBuilder.java` `BorderLayoutGUI.java` `GUIPlan` `iInitializeInput` `iInput` `iPresent`
+      - classes:
+        - `BorderGUIBuilder.java` is implemented by all builders
+        - other interfaces are all implemented by `BorderGUI.java`
+      - decouple:
+        - `BorderGUI.java` & all controllers and presenters
+        - `BorderGUIEngineer` & all builders
+    - Trade
+      - interface: `iRequestTradeController.java` `iTradeController.java` `iTradePresenter.java` `iRTradePresenter.java`
+      - classes:
+        - `iRequestTradeController.java` `iTradeController.java`  are implemented by `RTradeController.java` and other
+        - `iRTradePresenter.java` `iTradePresenter.java` are implemented by `RTradePresenter.java` and other presenters
+      - decouple:
+        - builders and controllers
+        - controllers and presenters
+    - Meeting System
+    - Point System
+      - interface: `iPointController.java` `iPointPresenter.java`
+      - classes:
+        - `iPointController.java` is implemented by `AwardActivities.java`
+        - `iPointPresenter.java` is implemented by `PointPresenter.java`
+      - decouple
+        - builders and controllers
+        - controllers and presenters
+    - User
+      - interface: `IAdminController.java` `IUserController` `IUserPresenter`
+      - class:
+        - `IAdminController.java` is implemented by `adminController.java`
+        - `IUserController.java` is implemented by `ClientUserController.java`
+        - `IUserPresenter.java` is implemented by `clientUserPresenter.java`
+      - decouple
+        - GUIs and controllers
+        - controllers and presenters

 ## Factory Design Pattern
  1. Classes Involved
     -   `.java`